 Adult scoliosis falls into two categories:

-Adult Idiopathic Scoliosis: With this type, patients have had scoliosis since childhood or as teenagers and then they grow into adulthood.
-However, in some cases they were not diagnosed until adulthood.
-There is no know cause of idiopathic scoliosis, but there is a great deal of genetic work going on in order to answer this question.
+Adult Idiopathic Scoliosis: With this type, patients have had scoliosis since childhood or as teenagers, and then they grow into adulthood.
+However, in some cases, they were not diagnosed until adulthood.
+There is no known cause of idiopathic scoliosis, but there is a great deal of genetic work to answer this question.

 Adult “De Novo” or Degenerative Scoliosis: This type develops in adulthood.
 Degenerative scoliosis develops as a result of disc degeneration.
-This is the normal wear and tear of the lower back from the aging process, which can lead to the development of a curve in the spine.
+This is the normal wear and tear of the lower back from the aging process, leading to developing a curve in the spine.
 As the disc degenerates, it loses height.
 If one side of the disc degenerates faster than the other, the disc starts to tilt.
-As the tilting continues, more pressure is placed on the one side of the spine and gravity causes the spine to bend and curve.
+As the tilting continues, more pressure is placed on one side of the spine, and gravity causes the spine to bend and curve.
 The more discs that degenerate, the more the spine starts to curve.

 Adult Scoliosis Symptoms